An error has occurred (cannot find SLOs).

 - Written paper(s) on current issues in digital photography.

 Evening, Martin.
-Adobe Photoshop CS6 for Photographers.
-New York City: Focal Press, 2012.
+Adobe Photoshop CC for Photographers: A professional image editor's guide to the creative use of Photoshop for the Macintosh or PC.
+New York City: Focal Press, 2013.
 Print.

 - Lectures on the techniques of digital imaging software and digital photography.